Recycle Riches Demo: Play the Free Slot & Read Our 2026 Review

 Base Game and Key Features

-- Free Spins: 3 to 6 scatters award 6 to 12 spins; cell and reel multipliers carry forward between spins rather than resetting, which is the feature's core appeal; retriggers are possible up to twice, with new scatters adding multipliers to existing positions.
+• Free Spins: Triggered by landing 3 to 6 scatter symbols, awarding 6 to 12 spins.
+Cell and reel multipliers persist between spins throughout the round rather than resetting.
+Retriggers possible up to twice; new scatters add multipliers to existing cells.

 Recycle Riches Bonus